-Senior Program Manager, Carnegie Climate Geoengineering Governance Initiative (C2G2)
+Senior Program Manager, Carnegie Climate Governance Initiative (C2G)

-Nicholas Harrison (UK) is senior program manager for the Carnegie Climate Geoengineering Governance Initiative (C2G2).
+Nicholas Harrison (UK) is senior program manager for the Carnegie Climate Governance Initiative (C2G).

 He brings 20 years' experience working across Europe and internationally on sustainable development and climate change governance and implementation.